Reasons why we love this dog…

 Marquee has lived in a home previously, but sadly had to come back into our care because he struggles with meeting dogs out on walks.
 In his previous home Marquee was totally housetrained, settled inside the home (apart from the odd lurcher moment of madness!) and could be left for short periods.

 Marquee can be very nervous around passing vehicles and new places.
 He has gained so much confidence since arriving with us initially, but will never be able to cope with trips the pub, events, more urban areas or places with a lot of other dogs (such as busy beaches etc).
-Once Marquee starts to trust you he is interactive, playful and affectionate but it does take time to build that relationship with him.
 He will need plenty of time to settle into his new home before he’s ready to cope with walks out in public, so adopters should be prepared not to walk him for at least the first week at home.

 Our staff at the Centre have been working with Marquee to help him manage his emotions around other dogs, and this training must be continued in his new home.
 His training plan will involve avoiding other dogs other than in specific situations which we know he is able to remain calm and learn with support from his handler, so that he can learn to be around dogs more and more as his training progresses.
 Although his behaviour around dogs should continue to improve with the right input, like most reactive dogs he will always need some level of support from his handler.